 Workstatus is designed to make it easier for managers to monitor employee engagement levels, identify potential issues early on, and take corrective action before an employee quits without notice.

 Some of the best features that make Workstatus an effective tool for addressing quiet quitting are:

 4) Active Screenshot Capture

 Start using Workstatus today and make sure your organization never has to suffer the consequences of quiet quitting again!

 Thanks for reading!

-How do you know if an employee is quiet quitting?
+How do you know if an employee is quitting?

-If you notice any of these signs, it’s important to have a conversation with the employee to check in and see if there is anything you can do to help.
+If you notice any of these signs, it’s important to have a conversation with the employee to check in and see if you can do anything to help resolve the situation.

 What are tips for dealing with quiet quitting?

 Here are some tips for dealing with quiet quitting: